 The HOME Program offers loans to CHDO, nonprofit, and for-profit developers for the acquisition, new construction, and/or rehabilitation of affordable projects.
 Specific application information is available in the annual RFP and RFP Guidelines on the WVHDF website.

-The State will focus its HTF Program resources on: HTF Program with loans to promote the new construction, acquisition, and/or rehabilitation of rental housing units for extremely low- and very low-income populations.
-The State's HTF Program is operated as a direct program.
+The State will focus its HTF Program resources on two areas:

+1. HTF Program with loans to promote the new construction, acquisition, and/or rehabilitation of rental housing units for extremely low- and very low-income populations.